Study of Behaviours via Visitable Paths: Ludics in Terms of Visitable Paths

-We define in the next subsection the fundamental notion of interaction.
-Two designs may then be orthogonal as soon as their interaction behaves `well' in a sense that will be made clear later.
 The closure by bi-orthogonality of a set of designs allows to recover the notion of type, called in Ludics {\em behaviour}.
 The study of these behaviours is in some aspects more graspable when interaction is defined on designs presented as cliques of paths.
-It is the case for visitability that characterizes sequences of actions visited during an interaction, or incarnation that defines designs of a behaviour that are fully visited by interaction.
-Indeed, as we shall prove in lemma~\ref{lem:ortho_path}, the sequence of actions visited during an interaction is a path.
-Furthermore paths visited during an interaction between a design and another design (or a net) are duals in the following sense.
+A visitable path in a behaviour, \ie, in a design of this behaviour, is a path that may be traversed by interaction.